RoseannaM/Web-Optimisation-/README.md

 ##Optimizations Preformed

 ####Part 1: Optimize PageSpeed Insights score for index.html

-I inlined the css.
+Inlined the css.

-I added a script that adds the css for the google font after the page has loaded.
+Optimized the images for web.
+Resized them and compressed them.

+Used the Web Font Loader script to avoid the font blocking the page.

 ####Part 2: Optimize Frames per Second in pizza.html

-I changed the number of pizza images being rendered from 200 to 34.This had a significant impact on the fps.
+Changed the number of pizza images being rendered from 200 to 34.This had a significant impact on the fps.

-The pizzeria image was unnecessarily large so I resized it and optimised it for the web.
+Resized and optimised the pizzeria image as it was unnecessarily large.

+Implemented _Use Strict_

+Changed all instances of document.querySelector to getElementById.

+Changed all instances of document.querySelectorAll to getElementByClassName.

+####Part 3: Optimize Frames per Second for the Pizza resize time in pizza.html.

+Put the array length in a variable at the start of the for loop so it would not calculate during each iteration.

+Created a container var so it would no longer fetch HTML from the DOM during each iteration.